On-chain analytics Bitcoin

 $USDTotal volume BTC, transferred online in 24 hours.
 An increase in volume while the price falls is a sign of distribution.

-24 hoursNumber of new addresses received for the first time Bitcoin.
+24 hoursUnique addresses in transactions per day and addresses that received the first time Bitcoin.
 Correlates with the influx of new users into the network.

 Average commission

-USDAverage transaction fee on the network BitcoinHigh fees = high mempool load.
+USDAverage transaction fee on the network BitcoinHigh fees mean high mempool load and competition for block space.

 NVT Ratio

-P/E of cryptocurrencyNetwork Value to Transactions.
-Analogous to P/E for BitcoinAbove normal = the network is overvalued relative to activity.
-Below normal = undervalued.
+P/E cryptsNetwork Value to Transactions.
+Analogue P/E For BitcoinAbove normal—the network is overvalued relative to activity.
+Below normal—it's undervalued.

 Mempool Size

 LoadingThe size of the pool of unconfirmed transactions.
-It grows during periods of high demand for block space and periods of high activity.
+It grows during periods of high demand for block space and high activity.

 Why does a trader need on-chain analytics?
 Bitcoin?